fosajeff/online-tutoring-app-API/README.md

 - title: Optics
 - subject: Physics
 - category: SSS
-- content: "This is an introduction to wave optics"
+- content: "This is an introduction to optics"

 ### Response
 ```json